mikeroyal/3D-Graphics-and-Design-Guide/README.md

 [AutoDesk 3ds Max](https://www.autodesk.com/products/3ds-max/overview) is a professional software program for 3D modeling, animation, rendering, and visualization.
 3ds Max allows you to create stunning game environments, design visualizations, and virtual reality experiences.

 [Blender](https://www.blender.org) is a professional, free and open-source 3D computer graphics software toolset used for creating animated films, visual effects, art, 3D printed models, interactive 3D applications and video games.

+[Cinema 4D](https://www.maxon.net/en-us/products/cinema-4d/overview/) is a professional 3D and VFX software suite that is capable of doing procedural and polygonal modeling, animation, lighting, texturing, motion graphic and rendering.

 [Houdini](https://www.sidefx.com/) is a 3D procedural software for modeling, rigging, animation, VFX, look development, lighting and rendering in film, TV, advertising and video game pipelines.